Driving in Austria - A Guide for Visitors

 Motorways in Austria are called Autobahn (Bundesstraßen A) or Schnellstraßen (Bundesstraßen S).
 In addition to the motorways, there are federal highways called Bundesstraßen B.

 Autobahns are considered the best roads in Austria.
 There are 18 of them stretching almost 1,800 km.
-The autobahns are in excellent condition and the maximum speed limit is 130 km/h.
+The autobahns are in excellent condition, and the maximum speed limit is 130 km/h.
 Autobahn road numbers are marked with the letter A.

 Regular federal highways (Bundestrassen B) are simpler and narrower roads.
-They have usually only one lane towards each direction.
+They usually have only one lane towards each direction.
 The default speed limit is 100 km/h.

 Autobahns are the best roads in Austria.